chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Objectives
 ----------
-The plan is to improve the overall quality & usability of Narvalo.Cerbere and Narvalo.Finance.
+The plan is to improve the overall quality & usability of Narvalo.Cerbere, Narvalo.Fx and Narvalo.Finance.

 Documentation & Tests (Narvalo.Cerbere & Narvalo.Finance):
 - Fully documented API.